yanglyuxun/book_genre/Normal_Part/README.md

 # Multi-label Book Genre Classification

-***These codes are not organized well.
-They are mostly for recording experiments line by line.***
+***Due to time limit, there are not many comments in the codes.
+Please contact the author if you need any explanation.***

 Traditional machine learning models for book genre classification.

 ## Codes:

 ./nprspider.py;
 ./nprspider2.py;
 ./nprspider4.py;
 "All the python codes of the crawler for collecting data, where nprspider.py is the first crawler, and the other 2 files are used to add more data"

 ./1_from_sep_words.py
 "Save the words data (from preprocessing) to a pickle format, so that Python can easily read it"

 ./2_fic_classifier.py
 "The codes to do the experiments of using different models to classify Fication/Nonfiction so that the accuracies can be compared"

 ./2_fic_maxent.py
 "Write our own codes for MaxEnt, 'class my_MaxEnt()', and trained and tested it for Fiction/Nonfiction"

 ./3_tag_classifier.py
 "Make the whole model for all 24 tags, as a 'class multiclassify()'."

 ./4_image.py
 "The SVM model for cover images, which was dropped for poor accuracy"

 ./5_dash.py
 "The Dash codes of the front end, which is running on the server"

 ./WHOLE_MODEL.py
 "The file to include all packages and functions needed in a complete prediction, used by ./5_dash.py.
 It is also on the server of the front end".

 ./analyze.py
 "used to produce some results of analyzing"

 ./sparse_class.py
 "a sparse class that is used to save the data matrix, used in the above python files"

 ## Data (git-ignored due to large size):